Nat-Lab/natolang/readme.md

 natolang: A cursed programing language
 ---
-I created a virtual machine that has some simple instructions long ago to practice writing in assembly.
+I created a 32-bits addressable virtual machine that has some simple instructions long ago to practice writing in assembly.
 At that time I don't have much clue on how you can make a compiler - I can write in assembly, I can write a parser, but I just didn't have any clue on how to make a compiler.

 Years have gone by.
 Now I actually feel like I can make a compiler myself.
 So I did.
 And this was the result.
 It's cursed, but it is fun.